PlagueVonKarma/jep-hack/README.md

 	- 24% SOFT_SAND
 	- 48% PEARL
 	- 64% BRICK_PIECE

-# New things
-- 11 new Trainer classes, including;
+- Many new Trainer classes, including;
 	- RBY classes not in GSC, such as the Rocker, Channeler, and even the beta Firefighter
 	- Prototype GSC classes such as the Male Teacher, Sportsman, and Soldier
 	- The Painter from FRLG!
+	- The Elder from HGSS, featuring the NTSC Sage sprite.
+	- Decensor is applied to the Fisher, Beauty, Female Swimmer, Medium, and Sage sprites, to match the Japanese version.
+Let Tully have a puff!
 - Many evolution stones have been added to accomodate the Pokemon featured here, including the Heart and Poison Stones from the SpaceWorld demo, and the Peat Block!
 - The Fairy Feather from Scarlet and Violet has been added to accomodate the Fairy type.
 - The Antique Pot has been added to accomodate a Shuckle evolution!